 The oldest and perhaps most obvious of these potential influencer marketing platforms is Facebook.
 Founded in 2004, the platform raked in over $40 billion in 2017 alone.
 In terms of influencer marketing, therefore, Facebook has the largest user base, involving roughly 2 billion users.

 Snapchat, meanwhile, has the opposite problem, as just over 53% of its adult users fall into age groups below 34.
 Although the app has an impressive 178 million active users, it remains a ‘millennial’ platform associated with students.
-As this reputation appears unlikely to change, Snapchat suits influencer marketing platforms only to the extent that businesses wish to target these age groups.
-Even then, however, Snapchat does not suit influencer marketing.
+As this reputation appears unlikely to change, Snapchat suits influencer marketing platforms only to the extent that businesses wish to target these age groups but Snapchat does not suit influencer marketing.
 The platform’s branding leans more towards casual interaction between individuals than it does between an influencer and their audience.

 YouTube, meanwhile, offers four distinct types of advertisement: in-stream, in-slate, in-search and in-display.
 As a platform with over 1 billion unique users every month, YouTube’s reach is broad even when compared with that of Facebook.
 Video advertising in particular sees a 20% traffic increase on branded websites, making it a good fit for influencer campaigns seeking a video-based format.
 YouTube’s content is also always associated with popular internet personalities because its format encourages an approach known as vlogging.
 For influencer marketing, this is key – YouTube is a treasure mine of potential influencers with large audiences.